spatialos/gdk-for-unity/docs/content/commands.md

 `ComponentName.CommandResponses.CommandName` contains a list of `ComponentName.CommandName.ReceivedResponse`.
 The `ComponentName.CommandName.ReceivedResponse` includes the payload of the response and the request payload that originally was sent with the command. **This payload is null** when the command fails.

 The ECS entity that sent the request receives the response.
-The response object.

 Here's an example of receiving a command response, using the same schema as above: